wp-plugins/fourteen-extended/readme.txt

 You can use Fourteen Extended with both the default Twenty Fourteen and its child themes.
 Be aware that the Fourteen Extended settings are stored with the active theme, so if you switch to a child theme or switch child themes, you'll need to re-set the configurations.
 Child theme compatibility depends on the extent of changes made by the child theme.

 == Changelog ==

+= 1.2.0 =
+* NEW: Added option to remove the featured content altogether from front end as well as the customizer section.
+* Moved the option to show featured content in the blog feed to the TwentyFourteen Content Options section where it makes more sense.
+* NEW: Added Option to include (optional) Selectivizr and Respond javascripts for better IE support.
+* NEW: Beefed up security check on data input.
+* NEW: Added pause on hover effect to slider.
+* NEW: Added check box to enable image resize to 100% width.
+* NEW: Added separate check box for removing the post thumbnail background image/color.

 = 1.1.9 =
 * Added support for IE8 on left sidebar visibility